WebMall -- A Multi-Shop Benchmark for Evaluating Web Agents: The WebMall Environment

-\subparagraph{\textbf{Product Offer Collection:}} For the selection of product offers to be presented in the four online shops, several constraints needed to be fulfilled.
-We perform a filtering step on the set of product offers in the WDC extraction, keeping only those containing the following schema.org properties: \textit{title}, \textit{description}, \textit{price} and \textit{priceCurrency}.
-Afterwards, we deduplicate the filtered product offers by removing exact duplicates on the combination of all four attributes.
-WebMall is designed as an English language benchmark, thus the product offers have to be described in the English language.
-As the extraction files contain product offers in many different languages, we apply the fastText\footnote{\url{https://fasttext.cc/docs/en/language-identification.html}} language classification model on the titles and descriptions of the offers to filter for English offers only.
-A subset of the remaining product offers has schema.org annotations for globally unique product identifiers like \textit{GTIN} or \textit{MPN} numbers.
+For the selection of product offers to be presented in the four online shops, several constraints must be fulfilled.
+We filter the set of product offers in the WDC extraction, keeping only those that contain the following schema.org properties: \textit{title}, \textit{description}, \textit{price}, and \textit{priceCurrency}.
+Afterwards, we deduplicate the filtered product offers by removing exact duplicates based on the combination of all four attributes.
+WebMall is designed as an English language benchmark.
+As the extraction files contain product offers in many different languages, we apply the fastText\footnote{\url{https://fasttext.cc/docs/en/language-identification.html}} language classification model to the titles and descriptions of the offers to filter for English offers only.
+A subset of the remaining product offers has schema.org annotations for globally unique product identifiers, such as \textit{GTIN} or \textit{MPN} numbers.
 We use these identifiers to group product offers referring to the same real-world product into clusters.
 These clusters facilitate the selection of product offers for the same product when later distributing the offers across the four online shops and creating the shopping tasks.